arashnm80/arashnm80.github.io/quotes.md

 > I can do whatever the fu*k I can do.

+> To become great, first I should learn how to become good.

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.

 > It takes 10 years to become an overnight success.